ShaunPrice/RobotOfThings/README.md

 The robot is based on ROS (http://ros.org) the Robot Operating System.
 It uses many other people code either as packages or as modified source.
 I strive to credit the original authors where possible but sometimes miss one.
 If you notice any code not attributed to it's authore please let me know.

-While making this robot I have used many online sites fo information.
+While making this robot I have used many online sites for information.
 In no particuular order I have extensively used the following:

 **ROS** - http://www.ros.org/
 **pyimagesearch** - https://www.pyimagesearch.com